Susukino: Name

-Various origins for the name Susukino are discussed, but the true origin is not definitely known.
+The origins of the name Susukino are not definitely known.
 One theory is that the area currently known as Susukino was previously covered by Miscanthus sinensis (susuki).
-Another theory states that the Susukino is named after Tatsuyuki Usui, a supervisor in the construction of the red-light district in Sapporo (Usui is written as 薄井 in kanji, and the character 薄 refers to susuki grass in Japanese).
+Another theory states that the Susukino is named after Tatsuyuki Usui (1829-1916), a supervisor in the construction of the red-light district in Sapporo (Usui is written as 薄井 in kanji, and the character 薄 refers to susuki grass in Japanese).

 Overview

 Susukino is not an official designation of any municipality.
 Rather, it is a commonly used name for a rough area with uncertain borders.
 Susukino Tourist Association defines the area of Susukino as lying between the roadways of Minami 4 and Minami 6 to the north and south, and from Nishi 2 chome to Nishi 6 chome to the east and west.

 The name Susukino is widely used in the names of landmarks, such as the Susukino Crossing, Susukino Station (a station of the Sapporo Street Car and Sapporo Municipal Subway).